-Grading Categories Grading Breakdown History Labs: The work of historians includes two main skills: (1) critically reading primary and secondary source materials and (2) analytical writing about such materials and the past.
+Grading Categories Grading Breakdown History Labs : The work of historians includes two main skills: (1) critically reading primary and secondary source materials and (2) analytical writing about such materials and the past.
 We will apply these skills to class content throughout the semester.
-3 assignments @ 50 points each 150 points Reflective Learning Summary Blog: (RLS) In these assignments, the student will produce a reflective blog post as a checkpoint for understanding.
+4 @ 50 points = 200 Reflective Learning Summary Discussion : (RLS) In these assignments, the student will produce a reflective blog post as a checkpoint for understanding.
 Each RLS should be 400 words (+10%/-10%).
-In the post, the student may address the questions: What have you learned so far?
+In the post, the student may address the questions: What did you learn this week?
 How does the content of the lessons connect to the world around you?
 What evidence have you found most interesting and why?
 What questions do you still have?
-It is also required that students interact with peers on the blogs- minimum 2 responses or interactions that are of value to the content.
-SEE RUBRIC FOR GRADING CRITERIA 3 RLS Blogs @ 50 points each 150 points Analytic Essay: The student will critically examine the complexities of American society during the Civil War by analyzing and synthesizing information from a selection of resources provided by the instructor.
-In a summative 1200 word essay (+10%/-10%), the student will compare and contrast elements from the materials provided as a means to identify the social complexities of America during the Antebellum, Civil War, and Reconstruction eras.
-1 essay @ 150 points 150 points Quizzes: Quizzes will be based primarily on assigned reading.
+It is also required that students interact with peers on boards- minimum 2 responses or interactions that add value to the content.
+SEE RUBRIC FOR GRADING CRITERIA 4 @ 50 points = 200 Analytic Presentation: The student will critically examine the complexities of American society during the Civil War by analyzing and synthesizing information from a selection of resources provided by the instructor.
+The student will compare and contrast elements from the materials provided as a means to identify the social complexities of America during the mid 19th century.
+This analysis will be presented in a slideshow-video format as outlined by the instructor.
+Materials Analysis = 40 points Outline / Revision = 40 points Final Presentation / Discussion = 100 points 180 points total Quizzes: Quizzes will be based primarily on assigned reading.
 However, some quizzes may include content from class discussions and additional materials from in-class meetings.
 Quizzes may include multiple-choice and/or short-answer responses.
-One cannot expect to do well on quizzes if one does not read the book or participate in class 4 quizzes @ 100 points each 400 points SmartBook Readings: Using the online textbook, students will complete SmartBook guided reading modules.
+One cannot expect to do well on quizzes if one does not read the book or participate in class 8 @ 40 points = 320 SmartBook Readings: Using the online textbook, students will complete SmartBook guided reading modules.
 These are essential to understanding the key elements of American History.
 SmartBook guided reading can be repeated until a student gains mastery of the key concepts.
 All SmartBook assignments will take 60-120 minutes to complete.
-5 concepts @ 50 points each 250 points Grading Summary: A= 1000-900 points B= 899-800 points C= 799-700 points D= 699-600 points F= 599-0 points Total Points Available- 1100 Please note, there is a "bonus" of 200 points available on top of the 1000 maximum for an "A." This is intentional and serves as a built-in method to recover credit for lower grades.
-Please do not ask for "extra credit" or make up work as it is built into the grading categories.
+8 @ 25 points = 200 Grading Summary: A= 1100-900 points B= 899-800 points C= 799-700 points D= 699-600 points F= 599-0 points Total Points Available- 1100 Please note, there is a "bonus" of 200 points available on top of 900 minimum for an "A." This is intentional and serves as a built-in method to recover credit for lower grades.
+Please do not ask for "extra credit" or make up work or late submission as it is built into the grading structure.